Liverpool striker Mohamed Salah positive for coronavirus

 Salah was the first Egyptian player to become a Premier League champion — global stardom gained on the strength of a single brilliant season with Liverpool, which he joined in 2018 from Roma — and is beloved among fellow Egyptians who see him as a sign of hope for a third-world country battered by poverty and years of political turmoil.
 His international success has also been hailed by the country’s authoritative government.

-The 2021 Africa Cup of Nations qualifiers resumed on Wednesday after almost a 10-month suspension due to the global pandemic.
+The 2021 Africa Cup of Nations qualifiers resumed on Wednesday after almost an eight-month suspension due to the global pandemic.